LiveWest Indies Women vs Scotland Women, 12th Match, Group B, ICC Womens T20 World Cup 2026

 How We Predict

-The four signals
+The five signals

-From scores to a probability
+From signals to a probability

 What this is not